 - learn to say no occasionally at work

-Siobhain Griffin - HR Manager, Faculty of Medicine
+Siobhain Griffin - HR Partner, Faculty of Medicine

-I have been a HR Manager in the Faculty of Medicine since September 2007 and I am responsible for ensuring a comprehensive and efficient HR service is provided to the National Heart and Lung Institute, the College CBS Facility and the Faculty Centre.
+I have been an HR Partner in the Faculty of Medicine since September 2019, and I am responsible for ensuring a comprehensive and efficient HR service is provided to the National Heart and Lung Institute, the College CBS Facility and the Faculty Centre.
 This covers approximately 800 members of staff.
-I manage a team of 4 staff consisting of a HR Adviser, 2 Senior HR Administrators and a HR Assistant.
+I manage a team of 4 staff consisting of an HR Adviser, 2 Senior HR Administrators and an HR Assistant.

-It was difficult leaving them at such a young age but it was definitely made easier having excellent childcare in place and believing that I shouldn't feel guilty going back to work.
-I have found the demands of a busy workload, managing a team and family life extremely challenging but I can safely say I am now in a good place with balancing everything!
+It was difficult leaving them at such a young age, but it was definitely easier to have excellent childcare in place, and I believe that I shouldn't feel guilty going back to work.
+I have found the demands of a busy workload, managing a team and family life extremely challenging, but I can safely say I am now in a good place balancing everything!

 - Childcare options and voucher schemes